Vue-Organizers/Events/README.md

 ### The README

 The readme is the most important part of a prensentation directory.
-It give to others all the informations needed to understand the context of the presentation.
+It gives all the informations needed to understand the context of the presentation.

 It is composed of :

-- Title of the presentation (ducplicate from the folder name)
+- Title of the presentation (duplicate from the folder name)
-- Original auhor
+- Original author
 - Original first presentation language
 - City and country where the first presentation was done
+- (Optional) Meetup or conference where the first presentation was done
 - (Optional) Public git repository to find code used in demo
 - (Optional) Link to the public video that recorded the presentation
 - (Optional) Links where the user can be contacted (email, discord, github repo)